Kiza-coder/Cogip/README.md

 # Cogip
-# logyourselfin
-database creation and interaction

 ## Group exercise
-This exercise makes us consolidate our knowledge in PHP and collaborate and use professional coding skill using the MVC structure.
+This exercise makes us consolidate our knowledge in PHP, databases, SQL queries and collaborate + use professional development skill using the MVC structure.

 The project will be evaluated on :
 - use of different URL parameters and filename
 - use of sanitization to avoid SQL injections
 - validation of data so that full-admin doesn’t input whatever